ThomasProg/Prog-A-to-Z/content/Basics/Loops/_index.md

 This is an easy way to count from 0 to 100.

 \
-While loops are actually the most importants, because you can do what other kinds of loops do with these.\
+While loops are actually the most important, because you can do what other kinds of loops do with these.\
 Even if you don't learn other loops, learn this one.

 ## Exercises (1)